-The challenge of bringing work to the Edinburgh Festival Fringe is tougher than we've ever known it, which is why we're back with a supercharged re-launch of our flagship prize.
+The challenge of bringing work to the Edinburgh Festival Fringe is tougher than we've ever known it, which is why we're back for another round of our flagship prize.

-New Diorama, Underbelly and Concord Theatricals are coming together to make a game-changing investment in theatre companies wanting to showcase their work at the Fringe.
+New Diorama, Underbelly and Concord Theatricals are teaming up for the second year running to make a game-changing investment in theatre companies wanting to showcase their work at the Fringe.

 We're going on a nationwide search to find the best early- and mid-career theatre companies who have the ambition to present their work at the world's largest arts festival.
-We've doubled the cash investment and boosted our whole offer to help meet the challenges artists are facing.
+We're making a festival-leading cash investment and boosting our whole offer to help meet the challenges artists are facing.

 So come on, send us your boldest, wildest, most ambitious ideas - we're waiting to hear from you.